Commonly asked questions about the Philippines and traveling to the Philippine Islands.

 The best time to visit The Philippines is between November and June, which is outside the "rainy season" of July to October, and is generally cooler.
+Christmas, New Year, Chinese New Year, and Easter are the busiest times, unsurprisingly.
 Having said that, The Philippines is "open" to visitors all year round!

 The maximum length of stay for most foreign nationals visiting the Philippines, without the requirement of a visa, has now been increased to 30 days.
 If in doubt, please check.
 More info...

 Passports should be valid for at least six (6) months beyond the intended period of stay in the Philippines.

 Visitors should be in possession of return tickets, or at least a ticket out of the country to another destination.